-Consider the location where you wash your car.
+Consider where you wash your car.

-If you're washing your car in the driveway, all the soap is running into the may enter the storm sewers and street and may enter the storm sewers and eventually end up in the river.
+If you're washing your car in the driveway, all the soap is running into the street and may enter the storm sewers and eventually end up in the river.

 Properly dispose of pet waste.